 At the same time, take a page out of Drift’s marketing book and show a bit of personality, too.
 Make sure the client knows that, if they need anything, a real human being can be contacted at any time.

 These days, it’s impossible to make the most of B2B email marketing without an automation platform.

 While there will always be a place for the occasional personal email to your clients, business-to-business marketing automation is now a must.

 Take advantage of the five opportunities above, and you’ll quickly see more engagement, purchases, and customers.
 Learn more about streamlining your B2B email process with Delivra.
-Start your free trial today.
+Request a demo today.